6 steps towards a successful digital transformation

 There is a lot to say about how to work effectively with change.
 The biggest obstacle to effective change is people.
 By that, of course, we don’t mean that your employees should be seen as enemies to change – it’s just a fact that people are generally not very welcoming of change.

 Fortunately, there are a couple of models you can use to implement your changes as efficiently as possible.
 One such model often used by SMEs is McKinsey's 7 S. The model is perfect when you know something needs to change (from analogue to digital), but when you aren’t quite sure how to do it, in other words how your processes should be changed.
-Read more about this in our post on a successful change process!

 Step 6: Begin work on your digital transformation